As tourists move in, Italians are squeezed out on holiday island of Capri

 But none were built for mass travel.

-In the morning during high season, a fleet of ferries disgorge up to 5,000 visitors into Capri's tiny port in just two hours.
-Everyone wants to head up to the town of Capri and the smaller Anacapri, but the buses can only carry 30 people at a time and the funicular 50.
+In the morning during high season, a fleet of ferries disgorge up to 5,000 visitors into Capri’s tiny port in just two hours.
+Everyone wants to head up to the town of Capri and the smaller Anacapri, but the buses can only carry 30 people at a time and 50 on the funicular.

-"You can easily wait two or even three hours to get up the hill in summer.
+“You can easily wait two or even three hours to get up the hill in summer.
 The quays get packed.
-Noone can move," said Boniello, flicking through videos on his phone of people crammed one against the other.
+No one can move,” said Mr Boniello, flicking through videos on his phone of people crammed one against the other.